Using Native Trees in Landscaping | TN Nursery

 White Oak Tree

-White Oak Tree is a; majestic and long-lived deciduous tree native to eastern North America.
+The White Oak Tree is a majestic and long-lived deciduous tree native to eastern North America.
 It is known for its iconic rounded crown, deeply lobed leaves, and valuable wood used in furniture and construction.
 Growing it on your property can be an excellent way to branch out and tend to new types of plants.
 One such option that you consider is the oak, the white oak, more specifically.
-The white oak tree is a more distinctly recognizable species that many hold in high regard.
-Let's take a closer look at why this plant is so revered and why you might wish to make space for it in your yard.
-White Oak Tree Is a Major Source of Food for Nearby Critters This acorns are said to be the most palatable out of all of the trees in its species, which makes it especially appealing to local wildlife looking for a snack.
-Its low-hanging branches tend to offer food for wildlife like deer, while those higher up, like birds, often spend time in its branches to catch insects.
-These magnificent plants support a whole ecosystem, attracting various critters that will also benefit other areas of your property.
-White Oak Tree Offers Shelter for Local Wildlife Beyond just food, these towering spectacles offer shelter in the form of cavities that form in it, often housing smaller rodents or flying creatures.
+The white oak tree is a distinctly recognizable species many hold in high regard.
+Let's examine why this plant is so revered and why you might wish to make space for it in your yard.
+White Oak Tree Is a Major Source of Food for Nearby Critters This acorn is said to be the most palatable of all the trees in their species, making them especially appealing to local wildlife looking for a snack.
+Its low-hanging branches offer food for wildlife like deer, while those higher up, like birds, often spend time in its branches to catch insects.
+These magnificent plants support a whole ecosystem, attracting various critters that will benefit other areas of your property.
+The White Oak Tree Offers Shelter for Local Wildlife Beyond just food, these towering spectacles offer shelter in the form of cavities that form in it, often housing smaller rodents or flying creatures.
 If you're a fan of either, you're sure to enjoy seeing families of animals call your great and mighty addition their new home.
-White Oak Tree Can Be Perfect to Plant to Fill Available Room on Your Property There are some areas of your property that might need something much larger to fill the space, and these trees are a wonderful and welcome addition.
-Over time, they can grow up to 80 or even 100 feet tall, towering over your property.
+Some areas of your property might need something much more significant to fill the space, and these trees are an excellent and welcome addition.
+Over time, they can grow to 80 or even 100 feet tall, towering over your property.
 Who knows?
 You may even want to plant multiple trees throughout your property and create a pathway of these awe-inspiring monoliths.
-White Oak Tree Sturdy and Benefit Their Surroundings Like any other tree, these trees present a broad range of uses, including reducing soil erosion with strong root systems and providing shade for other plants that need it.
-Unlike any other trees, this species is said to be more resistant to rot, which means that they may encounter fewer issues regardless of whether you're transplanting them or growing them from a sapling.
+The White Oak Tree Tends To Benefit Their Surroundings Like any other tree, White Oak Trees have a broad range of uses, including reducing soil erosion with robust root systems and providing shade for other plants that need it.
+Unlike other trees, this species is said to be more resistant to rot, meaning it may encounter fewer issues regardless of whether you're transplanting it or growing it from a sapling.

 Unit price per